-The national average cost of framing a house is between $3,500 and $35,000, depending on the size.
-House framing costs are generally priced by square foot and your total price will depend on the house's floor plan, site elevation, design of the home, and regional material and labor costs.
+The national average cost of framing a house is between $3,500-$35,000, depending on the size.
+House framing costs are generally priced by the square foot, and your total price will depend on the house's floor plan, site elevation, design of the home and regional material and labor costs.

-House framing is generally included in the overall construction costs to build a new home or remodel.
-However, it can still be helpful to have a cost estimate of this construction step before you begin work—especially if you plan to DIY other parts of your home building or renovation project.
-To make sure you get this crucial step right when building a new house or addition, you won't want to sacrifice quality for costs by neglecting to hire a qualified framing professional.
-Get an estimate of how much it will cost to frame a house with this guide.
+To make sure you get this crucial step right when building a new house or addition, don't sacrifice quality for costs by neglecting to hire a qualified framing professional.
+But first, get an idea of how much it will cost to frame a house by reading this guide.

 What's in this cost guide?

 To help you better estimate your costs, here are some examples of project price breakdowns from a Thumbtack pro: